Night Watch (Lukyanenko novel): Structure and style

-The novel is divided into three stories - Destiny, Among His Own Kind, and All for My Own Kind.
-Each story is subdivided into a prologue followed by eight chapters in the first story, and seven chapters in each of the following stories.
+The novel is divided into three stories .Each story is subdivided into a prologue followed by eight chapters in the first story, and seven chapters in each of the following stories.
 Except for the prologues, the majority of the events in each story are written in a first person narrative using the voice of the Light Magician character Anton Gorodetsky, a member of the Night Watch.
 Events in each of the prologues, as well as intermittent other events in the stories, are written in a third person narrative and take place entirely outside of Gorodetsky's presence.
 The entire novel is written in the past tense.

-Plot
+Summary

 Destiny

-A Mage, recently reassigned to field work in the Night Watch, Anton Gorodetsky, is tasked with tracking vampires who have been hunting and killing humans without a licence.
-As he follows a young boy (Egor), who has been magically lured by two vampires through the Metro, he notices a young woman, Svetlana, who has a huge vortex of damnation above her.
+Anton Gorodetsky, a mage, is reassigned to field work with the Night Watch.
+He is tasked with tracking vampires who have been hunting and killing humans without a licence.
+As he follows a young boy (Egor), who has been magically lured by two vampires through the Metro, he notices a young woman, Svetlana, surrounded by a vortex of "damnation".
 Trying to free her from the vortex he uses up the power of an amulet he has been given to use against the vampires, but only succeeds in temporarily reducing the curse upon her.
-He finds the vampires who have been calling Egor, and in the struggle to arrest them, because he has used up the amulet trying to do good elsewhere, is forced to kill one while the other (a female) gets away.
+He finds the vampires who have been calling Egor.
+In the struggle to arrest them, he is forced to kill one.
+The other, a woman, gets away.

 He returns to the Night Watch headquarters, where his boss, Boris Ignatievich, informs him that he could be in danger as Zabulon (head of the Day Watch) might want revenge for his actions in killing Dark Others and gives him an owl called Olga, to be his Watch partner.
-Anton initially rejects the offer, then finds Olga in his apartment and reluctantly agrees.
-The next day he carelessly and illegally uses his powers for good (by changing a person's morality, a spell called "remoralization") and clashes with a Dark Other from the Day Watch, Alisa Donnikova.
+It emerges later that she began life as a human sorceress, now trapped in an owl's body.
+The next day he breaks the law to use his powers for good (by changing a person's morality, a spell called "remoralization") and clashes with a Dark Other from the Day Watch, Alisa Donnikova.
 They agree that Alisa can use her power to do a minor evil act of her choice in compensation for his own act of goodness.
-As events unfold he discovers that Olga can speak and appear briefly as a human, and is a sorceress trapped in an owl's body as a punishment.